davidmpinho/volatility-models-comparison-thesis/README.md

 ## How to run the code

 1. Install R version 3.6.3 (other versions should work fine, but no guarantees).
-2. Install the packages in requirements.txt.
+2. Install the packages in requirements.md.
 3. Run the scripts in the *R_exec* folder in the order of the file names -- first run *0_clean_raw_data.R*, then *1_create_volatility_measures.R*, and so on.
 You can choose to skip some of these (for example, skip the first script if you already have